jaantollander/masters-thesis/content/40_results.md

 A heatmap consists of time in the x-axis, discrete bins in the y-axis, and color in the z-axis, indicating how many time series have the value at the bin's range at that time.
 \label{fig:density}](figures/2022-10-27_ost0001_compute_read.svg)

-We can use a density plot to extract meaningful information from large numbers of time series visually.
+We can use a density plot to visually extract meaningful information from large numbers of time series.
 We also use a logarithmic scale for the density due to the large variations.
-As shown in Figure \ref{fig:density}, apart from the individual spikes, obtaining information from a graph with many time series is challenging as they tend to overlap.
+As shown in Figure \ref{fig:density}, obtaining information from a graph with many time series is challenging as they tend to overlap apart from the individual spikes.
 The base load mostly stays the same, although a few more users perform read operations from around 7.00 to 17.00 UTC, corresponding to daytime in Finland (10.00 to 20.00).
 We can perform a similar analysis based on job ID or node name.

-The density is a statistical plot that shows how many time series have a value in a specific range at a particular time.
+The density is a statistical plot that shows how many time series has a value in a specific range at a particular time.
 However, it omits information about individual time series.
 It lets us distinguish whether a small number of users perform a large magnitude of operations or a large number of users perform a small magnitude of operations.
 We can also use it to obtain information such as time intervals and value ranges to filter the data further.